levisre/KeyExchange/README.md

 	+ Server computes shared secret `s` by using client' `cpub`
 	+ Server sends `spub` to client
 	+ Client computes shared secret `s` by using server' `spub`
-	+ Both client and server use first 16 bytes of shared secret `s` as AES Key, and the next 16 bytes for AES IV and use them to encrypt data in each request/response after that.`
+	+ Both client and server use first 16 bytes of shared secret `s` as AES Key, and use it to encrypt data in each request/response after that.`

 Pros:

 	+ Slightly fast and more secure
-	+ AES Key and IV are not transferred during connection, they're calculated on client and server.
+	+ AES Key are not transferred during connection, they're calculated on client and server.
 	+ Can use RSA as an overall layer to make it more secure (in this case)

 Cons: